 If the term deposit is held as security for a loan or for term deposits held jointly with the deceased 31 days' notice for early release of funds and penalties for early funds release may apply.
-Please contact our nearest branch if you require further information.
+Please contact your nearest AWA Alliance Bank branch if you require further information.